yoziru/esphome-argoclima-ir/static/index.md

 # About

-This project lets you use an ESP32 device with a CAN interface to interact with the Zehnder ComfoAir Q ventilation unit.
+This project lets you use an ESP32 device with IR to interact with the Argoclima Ulisse 13 A/C unit with a WREM-3 remote.
+Tested with M5Stack AtomS3 Lite.

 # Installation